planet-ai-2023/planet-ai-2023.github.io/_posts/2023-08-09-the-apollo-glossary.md

 - **Troctolite**
 Terms for lunar rocks consisting essentially of plagioclase and olivine with little or no pyroxene.
 If spinel-bearing, it is termed spinel-troctolite.

+- **Vesicles**
+Vesicles are the small holes left behind after lava cools and turns into volcanic rock.
+Vesicles help geologists understand the cooling history of extrusive (volcanic rocks) because lava contains large amounts of dissolved gases that are released as the lava hardens.
+A similar process can be seen when bubbles created by yeast are released in the bread-making process or when dissolved carbon dioxide is released when a can of soda is opened.

 - **Vitrification**
 Formation of a glass from a crystalline precursors generally by impact melting